 It’s safe to say that most women over 40 who spent quality time building their careers, during their early years, are now looking to invest in their physical abilities.
-When I say career, I also include those stay home mothers out there.
+When I say career, I also include those stay at home mothers out there.
 Taking care of the family, in my opinion, is one of the toughest careers ever.
 But that’s a topic for a different article.

 The investment in our physical abilities, after 40’s, is not an easy task or a way out of doing work.
 Strength training, unlike the Zumba class most of us have experienced, is tough work.
 I am talking about doing a movement as little as five times, and then realizing how simple and hard full range of motion movements actually are.